apple/swift-playdate-examples/README.md

 Most Playdate games are traditionally written in Lua for ease of development, but can run into performance problems that necessitate the added complexity of using C.

-Embedded Swift solves this problem by pairing high-level ergonomics with low-level performance, while also providing memory safety guarantees which improve productivity and eliminate a common sources of bugs.
+Embedded Swift solves this problem by pairing high-level ergonomics with low-level performance, while also providing memory safety guarantees which improve productivity and eliminate a common source of bugs.

 ## Getting Started